SuperOfficeDocs/superoffice-docs/docs/en/customer-center/learn/publish-faq.md

 ---
-uid: help-en-customer-centre-faq
+uid: help-en-customer-center-faq
-title: Publish FAQs to the Customer centre
+title: Publish FAQs to the Customer Center
-description: In this how-to guide, you will learn how to publish FAQs in the Customer centre.
+description: In this how-to guide, you will learn how to publish FAQs in the Customer Center.
 author: Bergfrid Dias
-so.date: 02.22.2023
+so.date: 03.16.2023
-keywords: faq, customer center so.topic: howto
+keywords: FAQ, Customer Center so.topic: howto
 language: en
 ---